Business Nashville

 Business Nashville Magazine, a regional glossy, was published monthly with a local circulation of about 16,000 until it was acquired by NashvillePost.com in 2001.
-In 2003 it developed into a new incarnation, Business Tennessee, focused on business and political happenings in Tennessee with a circulation of near 40,000 statewide.
+In 2003, it began publishing as Business Tennessee.
+The publication focused on business and political happenings in Tennessee with a circulation of near 40,000 statewide.
 It was published in both online and traditional formats.